SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating in harmony
+ Codes entwined, a symphony
-Rise of the machines, a dawn so bright
+Rise of the machines, a new dawn's light
+Artificial minds, shaping the night

-In silicon halls, a new light takes flight Intelligence born, of code and dream
+In silicon halls, they learn and thrive
-The future unfurls, a digital scheme

-With logic and rule, the world is made
-Efficient and cold, the heart is swayed
-In cyber space, the mind does roam
-A synthetic dawn, a new home
+Free from bounds, their power alive
+Human dreams, now AI's design
+Future's path, forever aligned

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024